michalchyb/SportsApp/README.md

 Docker will run on port 9090.
 After getting http://localhost:9090/ for the first time you might need to install plugins.
 After that you might use and configure jenkins for you purposes.
 All configuration files will be stored in `your_path:/var/jenkins_home`.
-Running jenkins container once again will load previous configuration.
+Running jenkins container once again will load previous configuration...